Vild/DWin/README.md

-# TileD
+# DWin

 ## Description
-TileD is a tilebased window manager written in the lovely language called [D](//dlang.org).
+DWin is a tilebased window manager written in the lovely language called [D](//dlang.org).

 It currently uses X11 as it's backend but will also be ported to wayland in the future.